Kosher salt: Cleaning

 Due to its grain size, the salt is also used as an abrasive cleaner for cookware such as cast iron skillets.
 Mixed with oil, it retains its abrasiveness but can be easily dissolved with water after cleaning, unlike cleansers based on pumice or calcium carbonate, which can leave a gritty residue if not thoroughly rinsed away.

 Manufacturing

 Rather than cubic crystals, kosher salt has a flat plate-like shape and for some brands may also have a hollow pyramidal shape.
 Morton Salt produces flat kosher salt while Diamond Crystal produces pyramidal.
 The flat form is usually made when cubic crystals are forced into this shape under pressure, usually between rollers.
 The pyramidal salt crystals are generally made by an evaporative process called the Alberger process.
 Kosher salt is usually manufactured with a grain size larger than table salt grains.
-Diamond Crystal salt is made by Cargill in Saint Clair, Michigan and Morton Salt is from Chicago, Illinois.
+Diamond Crystal salt is made by Cargill in St. Clair, Michigan, and Morton Salt is from Chicago, Illinois.